Midhunvsgit/Midhunvsgit/README.md

 - 📫  to reach me .. midbun872@gmail.com
 - soon projects will be uploaded with link and codes(works in Kali Linux🐉 && termux)
+- def life:
 -     while code<=die :
 ______________________________________________
-Oops!
-Forgot to run the command😄▶️
+Oops! you Forgot to 'run'▶️😅

 <!---